These easy flavorful Tofu Sloppy Joes are a healthy version of a childhood classic. Made with pantry staples and ready in under 30 minutes!

 Add crumbled tofu.
 Cook until starting to brown, about 5 minutes.

 Add garlic and red pepper.
-Cook until crisp tender.
-Add tomato sauce, tomato pastes, brown sugar, tamari, and spices.
+Cook until crisp-tender.
+Add tomato sauce, tomato paste, brown sugar, tamari, and spices.

 The sloppy joe mixture will last about 5 days in an airtight container in the refrigerator.
 Assemble sandwiches right before serving.